donrudo/amibot/README.md

 1. edit your configs/amibot_example.conf and save it as configs/amibot.conf

 ## Running
+1. Can be run using an S3 hosted file `python -m amibot -c s3:/bucket/to/config.yaml`
-1. `pip amibot -c configs/amibot.conf`
+2. Or.
+Can be run using the local config file `python -m amibot -c configs/amibot.conf`

 ## Using Kubernetes
 1. Build the docker image, I use `nerdctl`
    * `~/.rd/bin/nerdctl --namespace=k8s.io build -t amibot:0.0.1 -f ./build/package/Dockerfile .`
+   * or pull image from registry `docker pull registry.gitlab.com/donrudo/amibot:0.0.5`
 2. Run the pod
-   * `~/.rd/bin/kubectl apply -k .`
+   * `kubectl apply -k .`

 ## TODO:
 - [ ] Python: Make it cheaper: currently uses a Gateway pattern, which is expensive.
-- [ ] Python: Add process to copy the config file to a temporary location, then delete it after the bot is running.
+- [X] Python: Replaced the need of a local configuration file, other configuration sources
 - [X] Python: Add a healthcheck.
+- [ ] Python: Cure bot's amnesia, add database support (ex. pinecone, dynamodb, etc) to store conversations relevant fragments.
 - [ ] K8s: Move config file to secrets.
 - [ ] K8s: Use kubeseal to encrypt the config file.